quilted-tutorial/SPARC-guru/content/post/tutorial-1.md

 ---
 title: "Mapping 2D data points to a 3D organ scaffhold"

-description: "Select the tutorial you would like to try out"
 ---
 ### **Before you start**
 Please make sure you have followed the instruction in the [Getting started]({{< ref "Getting_started" >}} "Getting_started") page before selecting your tutorial.